Theara-Seng/lidar_sensor_delta_2a/README.md

-## 3iRobotics-Lidar-SDK
+## 3iRobotics-Lidar-Delta2A-SDK

-Original copy of Lidar drivers of the 3iRobotics LIDAR.
+Original copy of Lidar drivers of the 3iRobotics LIDAR Delta 2A.